AI Agents Can Already Autonomously Perform Experimental High Energy Physics: Code and Data Availability

 \section{Code and Data Availability}

-The \slop framework specification---including the methodology document, conventions directory, agent profile definitions, and orchestrator prompts---is publicly available at \url{https://github.com/jfc-mit/jfc}.
-The agent-produced analyses presented in this paper, including complete analysis notes, all code, and generated figures, are available in dedicated repositories linked from the main framework repository - \url{https://github.com/jfc-mit}.
+The \slop framework specification---including the methodology document, conventions directory, agent profile definitions, and orchestrator prompts---is publicly available at \url{https://github.com/jfc-mit/jfc} and archived on Zenodo~\cite{jfc_zenodo}.
+The agent-produced analyses presented in this paper, including complete analysis notes, all code, and generated figures, are available in dedicated repositories linked from the main framework repository --- \url{https://github.com/jfc-mit} --- and archived on Zenodo~\cite{analyses_holding_zenodo}.
+The two analyses presented as condensed letters (Appendices~\ref{app:tautau_pub} and~\ref{app:lund_pub}) are additionally archived on Zenodo~\cite{cms_htautau_zenodo,aleph_lund_zenodo}.
 The archived ALEPH, DELPHI, CMS data and Monte Carlo samples used in this work are publicly available through the CERN Open Data portal and are cited in the specific ANs.